 The Reading Success Lab Reading Evaluation module takes a third approach to the problem of differentiating between the garden variety poor reader and the disabled reader.
 Our software evaluates performance on a simple cognitive skill, and on a series of progressively complicated reading skills.
 The logic is that the garden variety poor reader will show depressed performance on all of the skills, whereas the disabled reader will show areas of normal performance, and areas where the disability creates depressed performance.

-Now look at the profile for the disabled reader.
+This profile is for a disabled reader.
 This reader performs fine on the simple task, the letter naming task and the listening comprehension task, but has depressed performance on the remaining reading tasks.
 Our reading evaluation software provides an inexpensive, quick and valid approach to differentiating between poor readers and disabled readers.